farcaster-project/farcaster-node/README.md

 Once `farcasterd` is up & running you can issue commands to control its actions with a client.
 For the time being, only one client is provided within this repo: `swap-cli`.

-If you launched `farcasterd` with the default paramters (the `--data-dir` argument), `swap-cli` will be able to connect to `farcasterd` without further configuration.
+If you launched `farcasterd` with the default paramters (the `--data-dir` argument or `-d`), `swap-cli` will be able to connect to `farcasterd` without further configuration.
 You can get informations about the node with (this require `swap-cli` to be installed on your host):

 ```
 swap-cli info